Cumulativerse/js-app-template/README.md

 - `npm run utility:icon-generator` - Update all icons and logos.
 - `npm run prettier` - Run prettier for all files.

+### Desktop Development

+- Run `npm run desktop:dev` in root.
+  - If electron script updated, close the app and run "npm run preview" in desktop folder.
+- Run `npm run desktop:build` to build the desktop app

 ### Extension Development

 - `npm run extension:dev` - Development mode for extension.
 Load output directory as unpacked extension in chrome (enable developer mode in extensions).